paulabrams/paulabrams.github.io/navjs/index.md

 ## Nav.js
 ### Navigation Visualization for Looker

-Nav.js is a custom Looker Visualization containing a Bootstrap Navbar.
-Some of the key features are below.
+Nav.js is a custom Looker Visualization for adding navigation bars to your dashboards.

 ## Feature Overview
 **Usage** - Use Nav.js like other visualizations, simply add it to your dashboard and configure it via the settings panel.
 You will need to create dimensions and measures in order to get the most out of the features.